-Prior to operating in the new location, ELC licensing staff conducts an inspection.
+Prior to operation in the new location, ELC licensing staff conduct an inspection and statements of compliance are received from a fire prevention officer and a public health inspector.

 Based on the suitability of the new premises, licensing at a new location is not guaranteed.